Content:

 The dream of living and working abroad is as popular as ever.
 In 2023, for example, almost 122,000 Swiss citizens emigrated.
 It doesn’t always have to mean transferring your permanent domicile though.
 Longer trips, language stays, studying, sabbaticals and working abroad temporarily are also very popular.

 Many people with a desire to travel tend to forget about their pension provision for the time they are away amid all the euphoria and planning.
-But this can be disastrous, as there is only a limited period to close gaps in AHV pension provision.
+But this can be disastrous, as there is only a limited period to close gaps in OASI pension provision.

-Avoid an AHV pension gap
+Avoid an OASI pension gap

 Whether a stay abroad really leads to a pension gap depends on various factors.
 One thing is clear: with a little planning and foresight, a gap can be avoided.
-In general, all Swiss citizens domiciled in Switzerland under civil law are obligated to pay in to the AHV pension.
+In general, all Swiss citizens domiciled in Switzerland under civil law are obligated to pay in to the OASI pension.
 This also applies if you travel abroad for a certain period but retain your domicile in Switzerland.
-If you don’t work during this period, you are obligated to pay AHV contributions of at least CHF 514 per year (as of 2024).
+If you don’t work during this period, you are obligated to pay OASI contributions of at least CHF 514 per year (as of 2024).
 Failing to pay this can quickly result in a contribution gap, which may mean a lower pension when you retire.

 If you deregister in Switzerland and travel for a few months or years without registering a permanent address, your civil-law domicile remains in Switzerland.
-In that case too, you are obligated to pay AHV contributions for non-employed persons.
+In that case too, you are obligated to pay OASI contributions for non-employed persons.

-If you are married or in a registered partnership, you are exempt from the obligation to pay contributions provided your spouse or registered partner is gainfully employed under the AHV and pays in at least CHF 1,028 per year – i.e., twice the minimum amount.
+If you are married or in a registered partnership, you are exempt from the obligation to pay contributions provided your spouse or registered partner is gainfully employed under the OASI and pays in at least CHF 1,028 per year – i.e., twice the minimum amount.

 Think about the second and third pillars as well